 Issues with SSI and Other Benefits

 When a child is disabled, he or she is often eligible for Supplemental Security Income (SSI) benefits, Medicaid benefits, or other government programs which will help allay the costs of his or her care.
 However, it is important to remember that these programs are often based on a child’s income.
 For instance, 2/3 of child support payments is currently counted as income for SSI benefits.
-If your child is receiving SSI, or is planning on applying for benefits in the future, it is important to structure the child support agreement in a way that does not make the child ineligible.
+If your child is receiving SSI or is planning on applying for benefits in the future, it is important to structure the child support agreement in a way that does not make the child ineligible.

 Special Needs Require Special Assistance